ciribob/DCS-CTLD/README.md

 The flag number can be used to trigger other actions added using the mission editor, i.e only activate vehicles once a certain number of crates have been dropped in a zone.
 The radius of the zone in the mission editor sets how big the crate drop zone will be.

-**The script doesnt differentiate between crates, any crate spawned by the CTLD script can be dropped there and it will count as 1 but if a crate is unpacked in a zone it will no longer count!**
+**The script doesnt differentiate between crates, any crate spawned by the CTLD script can be dropped there and it will count as 1 but if a crate is unpacked in a zone it will no longer count! **

+**Crates added by the Mission Editor cannot be used, only crates spawned by the Script will work!**

 A crate drop zone can be added to any zone by adding a Trigger Once with a Time More set to any time after the CTLD script has been loaded and a DO SCRIPT action of ```ctld.cratesInZone("crateZone",1)```